moondance-labs/tanssi-docs/builders/deploy/dapp.md

 ![The ContainerChain dashboard on the Tanssi dApp.](/images/builders/deploy/dapp/dapp-14.png)

 And that's it!
 You've successfully registered your Appchain!
-Once your Appchain has been verified by the Tanssi team, the launch process will automatically begin.
-Once your AppChain is live, you'll be able to return to the Dashboard to view the RPC URL and other pertinent chain information.
+The launch process will automatically begin once the Tanssi team has verified your Appchain.
+Once your AppChain is live, you can return to the Dashboard to view the RPC URL and other pertinent chain information.